Meghan Markle ‘Screamed’ at Staff, Left Them ‘Broken’ and ‘Shaking’ With Fear, New Book Claims

 Meghan has previously claimed the accusations are part of “a calculated smear campaign.”

-Low also alleges that after a series of public engagements in Australia, Meghan was overheard by several people to say, “I can’t believe I’m not getting paid for this.”
+Low also alleges that after a series of public engagements in Australia, Meghan was overheard by several people saying, “I can’t believe I’m not getting paid for this.”

-However, it is the bullying allegations which are likely to be most damaging to Meghan and Harry.
+However, it is the bullying allegations that are likely to be most damaging to Meghan and Harry.

 Low says that Prince William, hearing of the incident, consoled the woman, assuring her she was doing a “really good job,” causing her to burst into tears.